-As a young child, Francie discovers reading.
-She joins the library and works her way through the books starting with A. One of her favourite occupations is to sit on the fire escape (shaded by the tree of the title) reading for hours.
+While still young, Francie discovers reading.
+She joins the library and works her way through the books starting with A. One of her favourite occupations is to sit on the fire escape for their tenement (shaded by the tree of the title) reading for hours.

 “The feeling she had about it [the library] was as good as the feeling she had about Church.
 She liked the combined smell of worn leather bindings, library paste and freshly-inked stamping pads better than she liked the smell of burning incense”